 Does Target Accept Checks?

-Target stores accept both personal and business checks for payment, according to the help page on the Target website.
-Checks are processed electronically through Certegy, a check risk management company.
-Certegy will analyze your check information against its database and then approve or decline your check as a payment method.
+By using a check for payment at Target, you authorize Target to process the check electronically.
+Target processes checks through Certegy, a third-party risk management company.
+Certegy will analyze your check information against its database and then approve or decline your check.

 Does Target Cash Checks?